Hawaii Blue Cross Plan Looks to Michigan’s Value Partnerships

 Mahie 2020 is HMSA’s long-term initiative to transform the health care system into one where all stakeholders work together to create a coordinated system that works for all residents.
 As part of this effort, HMSA convened an intimate summit where just 15 influential leaders from different phases of the health care value chain gathered to discuss ideas and solutions for health care transformation.

-“I was honored to be invited,” says Dr. Share, senior vice president of Value Partnerships.
+“I was honored to be invited,” says Dr. Share, retired senior vice president of Value Partnerships.
 “The Value Partnerships team and I had shared information with HMSA leaders over the past two years.
 They were eager to learn more.”

 Other summit guests included a medical school dean, two former CMS directors, a state Medicaid director, and one of the architects of the ACA, among others.